srinivasyadav18/xapian-gsoc-plan/proposal.rst

       * Go has its own test package for testing the packages which would be put in Makefile.
         (https://golang.org/pkg/testing/)

-      * summary and code for each part in https://github.com/srinivasyadav18/xapian-gsoc-plan
+      * Summary and code for each part in https://github.com/srinivasyadav18/xapian-gsoc-plan

       * In month April, First Two weeks - Understand go build system deeper and work on it if it can be integrated with libtool or possibly prepare a plan to create a new separate build system with only auto tools.